j0shua/mean-token-login/README.md

 mean-token-login
 ================

+skeleton app using the MEAN stack
-MEAN login using JWT tokens
+    - login using JWT tokens
+    - gulp for build (run gulp watch|build)